J-MR-T/MoNaCo/README.md

 [`lib/fadec`](lib/fadec) contains a submodule pointing to the [Fadec x86-64 encoder library](https://git.sr.ht/~aengelke/fadec/).

 As MLIR's build system is based on CMake, we also use CMake for interoperability.
-But as CMake has some usability issues, a Makefile is provided for convenience, although note that it has some hardcoded paths for `LLVM_BUILD_DIR` and `LLVM_RELEASE_BUILD_DIR`, so to build MoNaCo, please ensure you're using the exact commit specified in the Makefile, and:
+But as CMake has some usability issues, a Makefile is provided for convenience, although note that it has some hard-coded paths for `LLVM_BUILD_DIR` and `LLVM_RELEASE_BUILD_DIR`, so to build MoNaCo, please ensure you're using the exact commit specified in the Makefile, and:
 ```console
 export LLVM_BUILD_DIR=...
 export LLVM_RELEASE_BUILD_DIR=...